What to do in the event of an injury

 A work-related injury may include:

-- a cut or fracture
+- physical injuries, such as a cut, burn or fracture

 - an injury sustained while travelling to or from work